AnteDev00/gRPC-Messenger/README.md

 ## Tools Used
 In addition to the libraries, GrpcMessenger also utilizes the following tools:

-- Protocol Buffers compiler: Used to generate gRPC service stubs and message serialization code.
+- Protocol Buffers Compiler: Used to generate gRPC service stubs and message serialization code.
 - CMake: Used for configuring the build process and generating platform-specific build files.

 ## Building and Running